gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 ![Thumbnail Cards](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%205%20-%20Dialogs/images/restaurants.png)

 ### WhenDialog
-Create a new class or code file named *WhenDialog.cs* in the *Dialogs* directory and replace with the following code:
+Create a new class or code file named *WhenDialog.cs* in the *Dialogs* directory and replace its contents with the following code:

 ```csharp